tarifkhashaneh/need-gap/README.md

-# Needs Map
+# Map of cultural centers in Syria

-Needs Map
+Map of cultural centers in Syria
-A  project aimed at locating the missing gaps after freedome Sryia become real in in 8.12.2021
+A  project aimed at locating the Events at cultural centers after freedome Sryia become real in in 8.12.2021

 The project emerged after Syria become free, which there is alot of needes to be located .
 We launched a technology platform to coordinate devlopment efforts.